Educational Broadcasting Authority of West Virginia

 The Educational Broadcasting Authority was established by the West Virginia Legislature in 1963 as a public benefit corporation on behalf of noncommercial educational radio, television and related media as it may consider to be in the best interest of the state.

-The Authority holds the licenses for all West Virginia Public Broadcasting television and radio stations in the state.
+The Authority is appointed by the Governor and ratified by the West Virginia Senate.
+It holds the licenses for all West Virginia Public Broadcasting television and radio stations in the state.
 The statute is under West Virginia Code 10-5.

 Current members of the Authority are:

 The Honorable Earl Ray Tomblin, Governor, State of West Virginia

 Kay Goodwin, Secretary, Education & the Arts; Governor's Designee